tacman/msgphp/docs/infrastructure/symfony-console.md

 #### `MsgPhp\Domain\Infra\Console\Context\DoctrineEntityContextFactory`

 A [Doctrine](doctrine-orm.md) entity aware context factory.
 It decorates any context factory.
-Its purpose is to provide a discriminator value into the resulting context when working with [inheritance][orm-inheritance].
+Its purpose is to provide a discriminator value into the resulting context when working with [ORM inheritance].

 - `__construct(ContextFactoryInterface $factory, EntityManagerInterface $em, string $class)`
     - `$factory`: The decorated context factory